12. Data frames#

 It is a mix of numeric and factor-type data.

-The good news is that not only are data frames built on named lists (e.g., to extract a column, we can refer to `[[`), but also many functions recognise them to be matrix-like (e.g., to select specific rows and columns, two indexes can be passed to `[` like in the example above).
-Hence, it will soon turn out that we already know a lot about how to perform basic data wrangling activities, even if we do not fully realise it now.
+The good news is that not only are data frames built on named lists (e.g., to extract a column, we can refer to `[[`), but also many functions consider them matrix-like (e.g., to select specific rows and columns, two indexes can be passed to `[` like in the preceding example).
+Hence, it will soon turn out that we already know a lot about performing basic data wrangling activities, even if we do not fully realise it now.

-Most frequently, data frames are based on a series of logical, numeric, or characters vectors of identical lengths.
+Most frequently, we create data frames based on a series of logical, numeric, or character vectors of identical lengths.
 In such a scenario, the data.frame function is particularly worthwhile.

 (x <- data.frame(